avantec-iot/avantec-thingsboard/docs/device/ta652fh-w/ta652fh-w-demo-dashboard-usage.rst

         Widget                       Description
         ============================ ===========================================================
-        Time Format                  "12 Hours" or "24 Hours" Timezone                     See :ref:`add-shared-attributes-of-new-device-cloudhost`
+        Time Format                  "12 Hours" or "24 Hours" Timezone                     See :ref:`add-shared-attributes-of-ta652fh-w-cloudhost`
         NTP Server                   | SNTP protocol server URL, eg: pool.ntp.org,
                                      | 0.pool.ntp.org, 1.pool.ntp.org,
                                      | time.nist.gov, …
-                                     | see :ref:`add-shared-attributes-of-new-device-cloudhost`
+                                     | see :ref:`add-shared-attributes-of-ta652fh-w-cloudhost`

         Sync Time                    If you change *Timezone* or *NTP Server*, you have to do it Temp Unit                    "°C" or "°F". **Reboot the device to take effect**